Volga German Origins: Questions and Answers

 - Answer: I have gotten some good hints from the Stumpp book, however those are only hints.
 You still have to review the church records for the location to make sure that the person you are researching came from that location.

 Question: I found a web site that reports the same information that is on the FSL.
-Doesn’t that provide additional proof that the information in the FSL is correct?
+Isn't that proof that the information in the FSL is correct?

-- Answer: Not necessarily.
-It is quite common for people to copy the information as stated in the FSL and post it on their web site or online family tree without verifying that it is the correct location.
-You can generally tell if the information hasn’t been verified because it will be missing important information such as exact birth and marriage dates and citations to specific church records.
+- Answer: No. It is quite common for people to copy the information as stated in the FSL and post it on a web site or online family tree without verifying that it is the correct location.
+You can generally tell if the information hasn’t been verified because it will be missing exact birth and marriage dates and missing citations to the origin location church records.
 Without these details, you should not assume that the information has been verified.

 Question: If I am not supposed to trust the place names given in the FSLs, how do I figure out where my ancestors really came from?

-- Answer: If you haven’t found your family listed with a verified origin on any of the various Volga German websites (see my comment above about the details that you should look for to determine if the information is verified), you should contact the AHSGR Village Coordinator (VC) for the village where your ancestor settled and see if they have done any research on the pre-Volga origin of your ancestor.
-If they haven’t personally done the research, they might be able to give you some pointers on where to look.
+- Answer: If you haven’t found your family listed with a verified origin on any of the various Volga German websites (see previous answer about the details that you should look for to determine if the information is verified), you should contact the AHSGR Village Coordinator (VC) for the village where your ancestor settled and see if they have done any research on the pre-Volga origin of your ancestor.
+If they haven’t personally done the research, they might be able to give you some pointers about where to look.

 Question: The VC for my village does not have any information beyond what is in the FSL (or there isn’t a VC for my village).
 What do I do now?